artyom2001/sp21-cse110-lab4/part1/part1.md

 1. 3 because the for loop counts one more than the size of the prices array
 2. 150 because the last discounted price in the array is 300*0.5
 3. 150 because the rounded price of the last discounted price is the same
-4. Nothing because the discounted array is returned but not logged/printed
+4. [50, 100, 150] because each price in the array is discounted by half.
 5. Error because i is not defined outside the for loop
 6. Error because discountedPrice is not defined outside the for loop
 7. 150 because finalPrice's scope is the entire function
-8. Nothing because the discounted array is returned but not logged/printed
+8. [50, 100, 150] because each price in the array is discounted by half.
 9. Error because i is not defined outside the for loop
 10. 3 because it is the length of the prices array, which also doesnt change
-11. Nothing because the discounted array is returned but not logged/printed
+11. [50, 100, 150] because each price in the array is discounted by half.

 12. <ol type="A">
     <li>student&#46;name;</li>